know.2nth.ai About

 No accounts, no passwords, no SSO

 know.2nth.ai is deliberately decoupled from the legacy 2nth.ai auth surface.
 There is no account to manage, no password to recover, no cross-domain cookie to debug.
-The HubSpot waitlist is the Member-tier signal until real content needs more.
-Smaller blast radius; less maintenance.
+When real Member content ships and warrants real gating, magic-link verification (Phase 2) is the path — not a return to the legacy stack.

 When a private branch makes sense.